INSIDE: How to make a St. Patrick’s Day shamrock clover front door hanger. Easy rainbow ribbon craft for St. Patrick’s Day home decor.

 Who’s feeling lucky this St. Patrick’s Day?
-Bring the Luck of the Irish to your front door this green clad holiday with an easy and super thrifty (read: $10 or less) shamrock craft.
+Bring the Luck of the Irish to your front door this green holiday with an easy and super thrifty (read: $10 or less) shamrock craft.

-Purchasing just a handful of dollar section ribbon was truly my only investment for this DIY St. Patrick’s Day project.
+Purchasing just a handful of dollar section ribbon was truly my only investment for this DIY St. Patrick’s Day craft.
 The remainder of this lucky craft was plucked straight from my recycling bin as I sketched an iconic St. Patrick’s Day lucky shamrock on a piece of cardboard.

-Here’s how I brought some luck to my door this St. Patty’s Day in a thrifty way, saving those greens for some Irish good times!
+Here’s how I brought some luck to my door this St. Patty’s Day in a thrifty way, saving those greens instead for some Irish good times!

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

 how to make st. patrick’s day shamrock with ribbon

-So, my 4-year old took the liberty to add his own rainbow touches to the piece of cardboard.
+Sketch out a simple rainbow cascading into a four leaf clover design onto a flat piece of cardboard.
+Because this is your lucky day, here is a free four leaf clover template.So, my 4-year old took the liberty to add his own rainbow touches to the piece of cardboard.
 I swear, you turn your back for one minute and the markers come out!
 Moving on…